pluralsight/PS-AutoLab-Env/README.md

 Beginning with v4.17.0 of this module, this change is made when the module is imported.
 It will only last for as long as your PowerShell session is running.

-You could also modify the registry in an elevated PowerShell session or a more permanent solution.
+You could also modify the registry in an elevated PowerShell session for a more permanent solution.

 ```powershell
 Set-ItemProperty -Path 'HKLM:\SOFTWARE\Microsoft\.NetFramework\v4.0.30319' -Name 'SchUseStrongCrypto' -Value 1